Big Country

-Big Country are a Scottish rock band formed in Dunfermline, Fife, in 1981 by lead singer and guitarist Stuart Adamson (formerly of the Skids), guitarist Bruce Watson, bassist Tony Butler and drummer Mark Brzezicki.
-Their debut album The Crossing (1983) reached No. 3 in the UK and delivered their only U.S. Top 40 hit, “In a Big Country”.
-Follow‑ups Steeltown (1984) and The Seer (1986) also landed in the UK top ten, with The Seer producing the Irish No. 1 hit “Look Away” and featuring a collaboration with Kate Bush on its title track.
+Big Country are a Scottish rock band formed in Dunfermline, Fife, in 1981.
+The band's 'classic' lineup consisted of lead singer and guitarist Stuart Adamson (formerly of the Skids), guitarist Bruce Watson, bassist Tony Butler and drummer Mark Brzezicki.
+Their debut album The Crossing (1983) reached number three in the UK and delivered their only U.S. Top 40 hit, "In a Big Country".
+Follow‑ups Steeltown (1984) and The Seer (1986) also landed in the UK top ten, with The Seer producing the Irish number one hit "Look Away" and featuring a collaboration with Kate Bush on its title track.

-After Adamson’s death by suicide in December 2001, the classic lineup disbanded.
+After Adamson's death by suicide in December 2001, the classic lineup disbanded.
 Surviving members reunited in 2007 for anniversary tours, later joined by singer Mike Peters and changing bassists, culminating in the 2013 album The Journey, their first new studio release in 14 years.

 Career

 Formation

-Big Country were initially composed of Stuart Adamson (formerly of Skids, vocals/guitar/keyboards), Bruce Watson (guitar/mandolin/sitar/vocals), Tony Butler (bass guitar/vocals) and Mark Brzezicki (drums/percussion/vocals).
-Before the recruitment of Butler and Brzezicki, they were a five-piece band, featuring Peter Wishart (later of Runrig and now a Scottish National Party MP) on keyboards, his brother Alan on bass, and Clive Parker, drummer from Spizz Energi/Athletico Spizz '80.
+Big Country were initially a five-piece, composed of Stuart Adamson (formerly of Skids, vocals/guitar/keyboards) and Bruce Watson (guitar/mandolin/sitar/vocals), plus Peter Wishart (later of Runrig and now a Scottish National Party MP) on keyboards, his brother Alan on bass, and Clive Parker, drummer from Spizz Energi/Athletico Spizz '80.
+Adamson had initially wanted a band made up entirely of musicians from in or around his hometown of Dunfermline.
+In the early days, the band was called Angle Park, before settling on the name Big Country, which Adamson said implied 'a sense of vastness, open spaces'.

-Adamson auditioned Parker (1981) at The Members' rehearsal room in Ladbroke Grove, London and the next day was called on to play drums on demos for CBS Records at their Whitfield Street studios.
-The demos were produced by Adam Sieff and just featured Adamson, Parker and Watson.
-Adamson had asked bassist Dave Allen from Gang of Four to join the band but he declined.
-Adamson asked Parker to join the band, which led to eight months of rehearsal in Dunfermline in a disused furniture warehouse.

-The culmination was a concert at the Glen Pavilion in Dunfermline and an interview with BBC Radio Scotland where the CBS Studio demos were utilised.
-The band then played live with Alice Cooper's Special Forces tour for two concerts in February 1982 at Brighton and Birmingham.

-Butler and Brzezicki, working under the name 'Rhythm for Hire,' were brought in to play on "Harvest Home."
+The band played live with Alice Cooper's Special Forces tour for two concerts in February 1982 at Brighton and Birmingham; Parker states that he and the Wishart brothers were asked to leave after the band was poorly received by Cooper's fans.
+Tony Butler (bass guitar/vocals) and Mark Brzezicki (drums/percussion/vocals), working under the name 'Rhythm for Hire,' were brought in to play on "Harvest Home."
 They hit it off with Adamson and Watson, who invited them to join the band.